-Recycling Technologies’ solution to the problem of End-of-Life Plastic is the RT7000, a chemical recycling plant capable of processing up to 7000 tonnes of plastic waste per annum.
-This machine produces a valuable hydrocarbon named Plaxx®.
-The system is as 6-metre ISO freight frame modules, allowing convenient installation at existing waste processing sites or as part of integrated plastic recycling facilities.
+Recycling Technologies introduces the RT7000, a chemical recycling machine capable of processing up to 7,000 tonnes of plastic waste per annum.
+The system is built on standard 6-metre ISO freight frames, allowing convenient installation at existing waste processing sites or as part of integrated plastic recycling facilities.

-The main photograph above shows Recycling Technologies’ near commercial size Pilot Plant at Swindon Borough Council’s recycling centre.
+The main photograph above shows Recycling Technologies’ near commercial size Beta Plant at Swindon Borough Council’s recycling centre.

-The RT7000 is able to process all categories of plastic (1 – 7) including various types of material generally recognised as non-recyclable plastic waste – i.e. films, packaging, pots, rigids and engineered plastics.
+The RT7000 is able to process the majority of residual mixed plastic waste including various types of material generally recognised as non-recyclable – i.e. films, packaging, laminates, black plastic and rigids.

 Scanning and sorting system